givasile/effector/docs/docs/quickstart/report/data_and_model.md

     [schema](./../input_guide.md).

-👉 **`model output`** is mean, std and range of the model's predictions on the subsample.
-The numbers are in the **model's own output units**: this model was trained on a standardized target, so they hover around 0 ± 1, while the report's figures rescale to raw bike rentals through the schema's `scale_y`.
-Use this row to anchor magnitudes: an importance of 0.74 is large *because* the model's whole output spread is 0.97.
+👉 **`model output`** is mean, std and range of the model's predictions on the subsample, printed in the **same units the figures draw**: when your [schema](./../input_guide.md) carries a `scale_y`, the row rescales to raw units (here, bike rentals), exactly like every plot's y-axis.
+Use it as a sanity anchor: a model that predicts a mean of 174 bikes in [-48.9, 928] is predicting sane counts.
+One caveat: the `importance` and `heter` columns further down stay in the **model's own output units** (here a standardized target), because they are the same numbers the live verbs (`pdp.importance(...)`) return; anchor those against the model's output std in its own units, not against this row.

 👉 **`model R²`** appears only when you pass `y=`.
 It is the model's own accuracy against the ground truth, scored on this subsample; it is **not** the